monky-hs/monky/README.md

 [![BuildStatus](https://travis-ci.org/monky-hs/monky.svg?branch=master)](https://travis-ci.org/monky-hs/monky)

+This is the 2.0 Branch of monky.
+2.0 has a couple of breaking changes, please look at the bottom for a summary.

 Monky is an application to feed status bars (like dzen2) with a lines to display.

 If you have any more questions or suggestions, come and join us (or rather me) on freenode at #monky.